DenisMot/Python-minimal-install/README.md

 #### Install python

-[!CAUTION]
+> [!IMPORTANT]
+> **Please follow this procedure even though you already have a working python installation**.  :warning:
-This method ensures that you do not break your system's Python installation.
-It will install a separate Python environment (managed by conda) that you can safely use for your projects.
+>`miniconda` ensures that you do not break your system's Python installation(s): it will install a separate new Python environment that you can safely use for your projects.

 - Install `miniconda` to get a minimal python install (https://conda.io/miniconda.html).
     - Download the **Latest Miniconda Installer** appropriate for your computer (Mac users: prefer the `pkg` version)